insight-platform/Similari/README.md

 The framework helps to build various kinds of tracking or similarity search engines - the simplest one that holds vector features and allows comparing new vectors against the ones kept in the database.
 More sophisticated engines operate over tracks - a series of observations for the same feature collected during the lifecycle.
 Such systems are often used in video processing or other systems where the observer receives fuzzy or changing observation results.

+## Ready To Use

+* Kalman filter, that predicts rectangular bounding boxes co-axial to scene and for oriented bounding boxes
+* Non-Maximum Suppression (NMS) - filters rectangular bounding boxes co-axial to scene and for oriented bounding boxes.
+* SORT tracking algorithm.
+* DeepSORT tracking algorithm (expected in 0.19.2)

 ## Applicability Notes

 Although Similari allows building various similarity engines, there are competitive tools that sometime (or often) may be more desirable.
 The section will explain where it is applicable and what alternatives exist.